adamsilver/fdpb/03-Book-A-Flight.md

 But before we get to that, let's take a step back.
 Before we can design an optimal date field, we'll need to first understand what type of date we're expecting users to enter.
 Goverment Digital Services (GDS) talks about this in the service manual[^6].
 It says *the way you should ask for dates depends on the types of date you’re asking for*.

-Let's now discuss the 3 types of dates and see which one best suits our use case.
+Let's discuss the 3 types of dates and see which one best fits our need.

 ### Dates from documents

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-This is exactly the approach we took for expiry date, in chapter 2.
-We gave users a text box that expects a number matching that found on their card.
+We took this exact approach when we designed the expiry date field, in chapter 2.
+We gave users a text box that expects a number matching the format on their card.
 Users simply copy what they see.

 ### Memorable dates

-Dates that are easy to remember, such as date of birth, need a different tact.
-The defacto thinking is that date pickers are always better than manually typing numbers.
-But this is not true.
+The defacto thinking is that date pickers are always better than manually entering numbers for a date.
+But for dates that are easy to remember, such as date of birth, this isn't true.
 It's often slower and harder to enter a memorable date in this manner, than it would be to type numbers into a text box unassisted.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
 Why 3 boxes?
 Because it solves the formatting issues we discussed before.